1 Drexel Drive

 It is clear that medical, dental, and other health professions schools do NOT underestimate the importance of experiences that demonstrate a sincere interest in the health professions---as a result, neither should YOU!!!
 Please plan accordingly NOW to engage in relevant experiences well BEFORE submitting your application to health professions schools the summer between junior and senior years.
 Simply saying that you want to be a doctor, dentist, etc. is not enough; you must convince admissions committees (and yourself) that you are serious about your intended profession by engaging in relevant experiences.

-This document made available by the American Medical Student Association (AMSA) provides useful information for securing experience in the health professions.
 In addition to exploring the variety of enrichment and research opportunities that the PM Office shares via email, we continue to encourage you to actively seek out, for example, volunteer opportunities, at hospitals, clinics, nursing homes, physical rehabilitation facilities, home health care agencies, private practices, etc. Remember, for shadowing/mentorship opportunities, your personal physician, dentist, etc. is always a great starting point!
+Refer to the "Where to Go for What at XU & Beyond" distributed at the Freshman Premed Meeting for a list of local metro New Orleans hospital volunteer websites and the "XU Alumni Working in the Health Professions" list (available in the meeting packet in the PM Office----XU students only).
 Please be sure to keep a record of ALL post-secondary experiences that you engage in on the Post-Secondary Experiences Form .